dhruvak001/Titanic-Survival-Analysis-and-Decision-Tree/README.md

-# Titanic Survival Analysis and Decision Tree
+# Titanic Survival Analysis using Decision Tree

 The code performs analysis on Titanic survival data and implements a decision tree model to predict survival based on various features.
 It includes data preprocessing, visualization, entropy calculation, decision tree training, and evaluation using confusion matrix and precision-recall-f1 scores.